 experimental study

-27 February 2023
+27 February 2023 – resubmission 28 September 2023

 Supplementary methods

 Hypothesis-generating analyses

 To complement our testing of hypothesis 1 we conducted a set of pre-registered hypothesis-generating analyses to establish whether peer characteristics modify the degree to which exposure to peer self-harm influences urges to self-harm.
 We stratified our t-tests by six peer-related factors specified a priori (peer’s age, peer’s gender, peer’s ethnicity, a rating of emotional closeness, length of the friendship, perceived likelihood of self-harming in real life, and by one additional factor: peer status (admired/neutral first).
 We predicted that the magnitude of any increase in urges to self-harm after exposure to peer self-harm would be greater in the context of greater similarity to peer (similar age/gender/ethnicity, greater emotional closeness, longer length of friendship), greater likelihood of self-harming in real life, and higher social status (admired versus neutral presented first).